milanovn/CS1XA3/Project01/README.md

 # Project 1

 ## Description
-Currently, this repository contains two functional scripts for viewing and navigating through files.
+Currently, this repository contains three scripts that display/manipulate files and a custom feature script that displays the size of the directory with graphed results.

 ## Installation
 Download the CS1XA3 repository and execute project_analyze.sh from and command line